timjogorman/RicherEventDescription/guidelines.md

 semantic meaning occur adjacent to one another, separated only by punctuation - almost always a comma, colon, dash, or parenthesis.

-Remember that when we talk about adjacency, you have to think about the larger noun phrases that each single entity mention represents, including relative clauses.
-So the example in \ref{apposlong} is an appositive, even though the head words are not next to each other.
-This may make sense if one looks at the syntactic tree -- note that their separate noun phrases are split:
+:exclamation: **Remember that we need punctuation!**

+While actual linguistic analysis may consider many other things to be "apposition", our definition absolutely requires the presence of punctuation separating the two parts of an apposition construction.
+This is purely for the sake of consistency.

+What this means is that you will find many cases in which a title is followed by a proper name; because of the span rules, the entity mention should ONLY be the proper name itself.
+Only when there is an apposition construction should these be treated as separate entities split up by a comma:

+- I met the **President**, **Barack Obama**
+> **President** APPOSITION **Barack Obama**

+- I met President **Barack Obama**.

+- I met police officer **Jimmy McNulty**.

+:exclamation: **Adjacent phrases, not just adjacent words**

+We are linking any two appositive references to the same entity separated by a comma.
+That does not mean that the two minimal-span entity mentions must be next to each other!
+You will often have a mention with a relative clause involved with apposition, and that also is an allowable apposition link:

 - My **friend** who works there, **John Smith**, makes bread.

-- \Tree [.S [.NP [.NP [.NP [.DT my ] [.NN friend ] ] [.RelativeClause who works there ]] [.NP John Smith ] ] [.VP makes bread ]]
+:exclamation: **APPOSITION is a directed relation with a HEAD and ATTRIBUTE**

-Unlike IDENT chains, which may contain many different referents in the same relationship, this is a relationship with only two points.
+Unlike IDENT chains, which may contain many different referents in the same relationship, APPOSITION is a two-term relation with only two possible mentions, and the mentions have different roles, that of the HEAD and the ATTRIBUTE.

-The leftmost term must always be the HEAD and the right mention is the ATTRIBUTE, except when one of the two phrases is a proper name, in which case the proper name must be the HEAD regardless of position:
+If one of the two mentions is a proper name, it is automatically the HEAD.
+Otherwise, the leftmost term must be the HEAD and the right mention the ATTRIBUTE:

-- The U.S. **President**$_{\textsc{attribute}}$, **Barack
+- I met the **President**<sub>attribute</sub>, **Barack Obama**<sub>head</sub>
-Obama**$_{\textsc{headsc}}$

-We will only consider the Head of an APPOSITIVE relation as eligible to participate in other relations with entities outside the APPOSITIVE relation, not the ATTRIBUTE.
+We will only consider the Head of an APPOSITIVE relation as eligible to participate in other relations with entities outside the APPOSITIVE relation.  *Even if one of the mentions seems more contextually appropriate, you must use the head*.
+For example:

+- They jailed all three demonstrators.
+One demonstrator, John Smith, has posted bail, but the other two have not.
+> **demonstrator**<sub>attribute</sub> APPOSITION **John Smith**<sub>head</sub>
+> **demonstrators** SET/MEMBER  **John Smith**
+:no_entry_sign: ~demonstrators SET/MEMBER demonstator~

+In some cases, APPOSITIVES may include multiple entities.
+In the case that there are more than 2 markables in the apposition, we will nest these using multiple, separate APPOS relations.

+- **AUTHOR**: Company **President**, **Mr. Johnson**

 There are a number of specific nominal constructions that we will count as APPOSITION.
 One is any sequence of titles -- either in normal